Dagstuhl: Publications

 Dagstuhl Publishing maintains various open access publication activities that include conference proceedings, reports, and journals.

 As well as publishing proceedings from its own seminars, the Leibniz Center publishes the Leibniz International Proceedings in Informatics (LIPIcs), a series of open access conference proceedings from computer science conferences worldwide.
-Conferences published in this series include the Symposium on Theoretical Aspects of Computer Science (STACS), held annually in Germany and France, the conference on Foundations of Software Technology and Theoretical Computer Science (FSTTCS), held annually in south Asia, the Computational Complexity Conference (CCC), held at a different international venue each year, the Symposium on Computational Geometry (SoCG), the International Colloquium on Automata, Languages and Programming (ICALP), the International Symposium on Mathematical Foundations of Computer Science (MFCS), the International Conference on Concurrency Theory (CONCUR), and the Conference on Database Theory.
+Conferences published in this series include the Symposium on Theoretical Aspects of Computer Science (STACS), held annually in Germany and France, the conference on Foundations of Software Technology and Theoretical Computer Science (FSTTCS), held annually in south Asia, the Computational Complexity Conference (CCC), held at a different international venue each year, the Symposium on Computational Geometry (SoCG), the International Colloquium on Automata, Languages and Programming (ICALP), the International Symposium on Mathematical Foundations of Computer Science (MFCS), the International Conference on Concurrency Theory (CONCUR), and the International Conference on Database Theory (ICDT).

 As of 2024, the Leibnitz Center publishes two academic journals.
 The Leibniz Transactions on Embedded Systems (LITES), established in 2014, focus on all aspects of embedded systems.
 The Transactions on Graph Data and Knowledge (TGDK), established in 2023, focuses on knowledge graphs, graph-based data management and modelling, and related methods.